openshift-knative/hack/README.md

 - If the matching regex is specified in `onDemand` field, then the presubmit is marked as optional (`always_run: false`).

 Limitations:
-- It is not currently possible to change the cron expression per job
 - It is not currently possible to disable periodics per job

 ## Run unit tests